MiviaLab/vf3lib/README.md

 * -f Loader file format.
 Using this parameter you can specify the format of the graphs to be loaded: (Default: vf)
   * vf: standard VF file format.
 Commonly used by the MIVIA Graph datasets
   * edge: Edge file format commonly used on VLDB datasets such as (Patents, WebGoogle, etc...)
+* -F Find the first solution only.
+The algorithm stops the search once the first solution has been found.

 ### VF3P additional parameters
 The parallel version has the following extra parameters: